Esri/arcgis-pro-sdk/README.md

 ###ArcGIS Pro 1.1 SDK for .NET

 These release notes describe details of the ArcGIS Pro 1.1 SDK for .NET release.
 Here you will find information about functionality available in the release and known issues and limitations.

+####What's new

+Support for Visual Studio 2015 is now available for download from within Visual Studio.

 ####Known issues